SOC 2 Type II audit in progress · EU, US and India data residency · a DPA you can sign

 SupportIncludedCommunity forum, paid tiers

 A realistic self-hosted osTicket budget: a small VPS plus a few hours of admin time per month.
-At typical engineering rates, maintenance alone usually exceeds $99/month before counting the triage time AI would remove.
+At typical engineering rates, maintenance alone usually exceeds from $79/month before counting the triage time AI would remove.

 An honest take on the osTicket alternative question